Process heat is primarily used for industrial processes, including in the form of hot gas, hot water and steam.

 Operating costs

-Operating costs are variable, but with the exception of heat pumps, are generally higher than existing fossil fuel options.
-However, once current and future carbon costs are taken into account, low emission options generally lead to reduced operating costs.
+Operating costs of renewable options are now often less than existing fossil fuel options, particularly for heat pumps and lower cost biomass options such as hog fuel.
+Once current and future carbon costs are taken into account, low emission options generally lead to reduced operating costs, with the exception of electric boilers due to their high energy costs.

 Return on investment

-Low emission process heat options will generally have a positive return on investment on a total cost of ownership basis, although payback periods may be longer than many businesses anticipate – see below on how GIDI funding may help your business accelerate your decarbonisation journey by making your fuel switching project more financially viable.
+Low emission process heat options will generally have a positive return on investment on a total cost of ownership basis, although payback periods may be longer than many businesses anticipate.

 -